zmsp/sonar-clojure/README.md

 * [Run](http://docs.sonarqube.org/display/SONAR/Analyzing+Source+Code) sonar-runner.
 Make sure to have sonar server is running beforehand.
 * Open Sonar `localhost:9000` on the browser
 * Place Clojure widget to the dashboard
-* Optional: Place Size Metrics widget to the dashboard and resize the dashboard
+* Optional: Place Size Metrics widget and resize the dashboard